Samfrigginsen/Connect-WAN/README.md

 1. **Run the tool**: Double-click the `.exe` file (or run the Python script).
 2. **Start Monitoring**: The program will begin monitoring the internet and reconnect automatically if needed.
 3. **Set it to Startup** *(optional)*: Add the program to Windows startup to ensure it runs automatically after boot.

+## How to add to Startup

+Locate the .exe file inside the dist folder.
+Right-click the .exe file and select "Create shortcut".
+Copy the shortcut.

+Press Win + R to open the Run dialog.
+Type shell:startup and press Enter.
+This opens the Startup folder for the current user.
+Paste the shortcut:

+Paste the shortcut of your program into the Startup folder.